 In cramming, a company may create a single charge or monthly subscription for potentially millions of people, charging for nothing.
 Often, these charges go unnoticed because when you pay them they are on your regular monthly bill even though you don’t understand why they are there.

-Tips To Avoid Cramming:
+Tips To Avoid Cramming

-- Don’t sign anything before you have read it thoroughly
+- Don’t sign anything before you have read it thoroughly.

 - Look at your mail carefully.
-The message could be a notice that you will be charged for a service unless you contact the company back to cancel it
+The message could be a notice that you will be charged for a service unless you contact the company back to cancel it.

 - Unauthorized charges should not be paid!
 You should politely notify your company about anything fishy.
 Advise the company that is charging you for unauthorized services that you did not order them and will not pay for these services.
-If nothing happens or if your conversation is leading nowhere you should take more aggressive steps
+If nothing happens or if your conversation is leading nowhere you should take more aggressive steps.

 - When you are called by a telemarketer, obtain the name of the solicitor and the purpose of the call before providing your name and any other information.
 Someone posing as a representative may try to trick you by telling you about a service change.
 If you agree to his messages your answer may be recorded as a proof in later disputes

 - Keep your bills and other documents and save them for at least a few years.

 - Only deal with service providers that you know.
 Don’t be pressured into buying any offers made by unsolicited calls or emails.
-Say NO!

-- Look for any unauthorized calls that have high fees such as a hotline or international calls
+- Look for any unauthorized calls that have high fees such as a hotline or international calls.

-If you are certain that your telephone company is not honest with you and your bills are crammed immediately cancel your service with that company and search for a better company with no cramming practices.
+If you are certain that the company that is charging you is not honest and your bills are crammed, immediately cancel your service with that company and search for a better company with no cramming practices.
 Even after you canceled your subscription check your bank or credit card statements for any further charges.